Energy Marketing Scams

-- Avoid cold callers or pop up adverts on social media.
+- Avoid cold callers or adverts on social media.
 Don’t accept any information about energy saving measures or grants/funding offered from these sources without doing independent research, particularly if they tell you that there are grants or funding schemes available.

-Don’t fill out any online forms or questionnaires from pop-up adverts about energy efficiency measures and refuse to take part in any phone surveys from cold callers.
+Don’t fill out any online forms or questionnaires from adverts about energy efficiency measures and refuse to take part in any phone surveys from cold callers.
 These are designed to collect data and generate leads for companies who engage in misleading marketing.
 Several complaints have been received by customers who, after responding to adverts on Facebook, were called and subsequently visited by companies who pressured them into signing expensive contracts for products that they did not want or need

 - Research – have an impartial assessment carried out before agreeing to have any work done.
 Find out which energy saving measures will have the maximum impact and will be most beneficial to your home.
 An assessment should also tell you whether any pre-permissions or notificaions are required before installation (such as planning permission from your local authority or building control).